chiiida/django-polls/README.md

 # Django Polls Application

-This a web application create with Django tutorials to create polls that can vote, keep track of the number of votes, and display a result.
+This is a web application create with Django tutorials to create polls that can vote, keep track of the number of votes, and display a result of poll.
 [source](https://docs.djangoproject.com/en/2.2/intro/)

  ## Requirements